SeldonIO/seldon-core/doc/source/analytics/custom_metrics.md

 ## Labels

-As we expose the metrics via `Prometheus`, if ```tags``` are added they must appear in every metric response otherwise `Prometheus` will consider such metrics as a new time series, see official [documentation].
+As we expose the metrics via `Prometheus`, if ```tags``` are added they must appear in every metric response otherwise `Prometheus` will consider such metrics as a new time series, see official [documentation](https://prometheus.io/docs/practices/naming/).

 Before Seldon Core 1.1 orchestrator enforced presence of same set of labels using the [micrometer](https://micrometer.io/) library to expose metrics.
 Exceptions would happen if this condition have been violated.